Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/make-your-life-easier-with-react-query-devtools.md

   - react
 ---

-When it comes to using _React Query_ and especially the more advanced topics, it can be pretty hard to debug what's going on.
+When it comes to using _React Query_ and especially the more advanced topics, it can be pretty hard to debug what's happening.

-Or sometimes, you just want to invalidate a query to see if everything works fine quickly.
+Or sometimes, you want to invalidate a query to see if everything works fine quickly.

-That's exactly where **React Query DevTools** come in handy 🥳.
+That's precisely where **React Query DevTools** come in handy 🥳.

 This is what it looks like when enabled: